- 28 regular full-time faculty

 - Beth Godbee.
 Assistant Professor.
 Rhetoric and Composition.

-- Heather Hathaway, Associate Professor and Director of Graduate Studies.
+- Heather Hathaway, Associate Professor.
 American Literature; Immigrant Literature; Ethnic Literature; African-American Studies.

 - Diane L. Hoeveler, Professor.
 British Romantic Poetry; Gothic Fiction & Drama; Women's Literature;, Catholic & Anti-Catholic Literature; Literature & Psychology.